azuline/blossom/README.md

 - `flake.nix` aggregates all of Nix outputs derivations into a single flake.
 - `docker-compose.yaml` defines all services used in the local environment.
 - `nix/` contains Nix derivations for our packages and toolchains.
-- `.github/` contains the CI configurations.
+- `nomad/` contains Nomad service definitions.

-There isn't much infrastructure yet.
+- `.github/workflows/` contains the CI/CD pipeline configurations.

-# Developer Port Space
+## Developer Port Space

 - 40851: Backend
 - 40852: Postgres